 Margins are in the order top, bottom, left then right.

 The PDF engine will scale the document to fit the page horizontally based on the widest element in it.
-Use the zoom directive to override this behaviour and specify a scaling amount:
+Use the zoom directive to override this behaviour and specify a scaling amount (this sets a zoom CSS value on the body element):

 Electronic signatures are only supported by ASM’s built in HTML-based word processor.
 They cannot be used with OpenOffice templates.